-- Status console for the backbone.
-This is the one GUI that runsa
+- Status Console window object definition.
+This is the one GUI that runs

 in the same IDL session with the backbone itself, allowing direct control of it.

-- (not used directly, just a base class for the other windows to derive from)
+- Not used directly, just a base class from which the other windows are derived.
+Provides common infrastructure

 The main loop of the pipeline occurs inside the gpipipelinebackbone::run_queue method.